-Enrollee - Enrollee means each and every individual or an Employee and each of their Family Members enrolled in a QHP offered through the Exchange for the purpose of receiving health benefits.
+Enrollee - Enrollee means each and every individual and each of their Family Members enrolled in a QHP offered through the Exchange for the purpose of receiving health benefits.

 Enrollment -An Enrollee who has completed their application and for whom the initial premium payment has been received and acknowledged by the Contractor has completed Enrollment.